Mohod-Aishwarya/Aishwarya/README.md

 # About
 - 👋 Hi,I am Aishwarya.
-- 👀 I’m a MTech Student and a Data Science enthusiast.
+- 👀 I’m a MTech student and a Data Science enthusiast.
-- Currently learning Deep learning and NLP.
-- I am working on the project "Single-solution Image Inpainting based on GANs".
+- Currently, I am working on the project "Single-solution Image Inpainting based on GANs".
-- Areas of interest: Data Analytics, Machine learning, Deep learning, NLP and Cyber Security.....
+- Areas of interest: Data Analytics, Machine learning, Deep learning, NLP, Cyber Security.....